-Thompson says Lifestylist offers highly customized, luxury services.
+Thompson says Lifestylists offers highly customized, luxury services.
 Most often, users are people with disposable income looking for help with tasks that eat away at their already limited time.
 “The people we see are often those that, when they’re not busy working, they don’t want to spend the time doing laundry or running errands,” he says.

-Lifestylist offers a range of services, including errands and personal assistance, and also helps those who travel a lot manage their households.
+Lifestylists offers a range of services, including errands and personal assistance, and also helps those who travel a lot manage their households.
 Thompson says the company conducts a full assessment of customers’ lifestyle and needs.
 “We’re not just running and getting your groceries and leaving them on the counter,” he says.
 “That’s the difference between having an errand service and having something like this, which is where you get catered to.”

 Sarah Webb and Lisa James started mobile meditation company Modern + Mindful two years ago in a studio space.
 However, they soon found that demand was greater when the business was mobile.
 Now, they offer meditation sessions in various workplaces and hospitals.

 “People find it a lot easier to just walk down the hall to a boardroom than to go to a studio and take more time out of their day,” says Webb.
 Webb and James say while they offer services for a wide range of people, including kids, they’ve found companies are their biggest clients.
 “We offer programs as short as 15 minutes where people come in and take that pause,” Webb says.
 “Taking a break in the mid-afternoon is a great way to refresh and refocus the brain and get through the rest of the day.”